 You can now directly schedule your Instagram posts in Kontentino calendar.

 Developers that work with Instagram API already know.
 It is definitely frustrating and they always ask: Why can’t we have the same access options as we have to Facebook and other social media?

 There’a not very friendly API client registration and authorization process.
 On top of that, in June 2016 Instagram restricted their API access even more.
 Claiming that they want to prevent their API from being used for a variety of purposes.

 On the other hand, Instagram changes in advertising from last months seems like they want to promote marketing and business options of its app.

 Instagram is a mobile app.
 Yes, we can open Instagram in our browsers as well, but we cannot publish actual posts from a computer.
 Clever people are finding ways to do so, so what are our options?

 These tools schedule Instagram posts from desktop just like on other social media platforms.
 At least it looks like that.
 They found a way to bypass Instagram’s thick wall while putting the user in a risk.
 Yes, you will have your post scheduled for a certain time, but using this type of third-party tools makes you break Instagram rules.
 This action could possibly make your account to be banned.
 However, most such tools claim that it never happened.
 But users which experienced banning of their account have a different opinion.

 Safe options for Instagram scheduled posting

-If you are social media manager who takes care of multiple brand’s posts a day, you definitely don’t want to get the account banned.
-This should be one of your main concerns and be safe while doing few additional manual work is a good deal.
+If you are a social media manager who takes care of multiple brands’ posts a day, you definitely don’t want to get the account banned.
+This should be one of your main concerns and being safe while doing a little additional manual work is a good deal.
 We are waiting for the day when Instagram will let us do more with their API.
 When it will come, we will remove as much manual work as we can.
 Until then you have to choose.
 Are you a risky person or do you prefer the safer way of doing things?
 Which type of person are you?
 Please share your opinions with us in comments below.